-All terms need to be spelled out clearly, in a language that consumers will understand and should not cause significant imbalance in the parties’ rights and obligations to the consumer’s detriment.
+All terms should be transparent and written in plain English so that consumers can understand what they’re getting into.
+Your terms and conditions should not cause significant imbalance in the parties’ rights and obligations to the consumer’s detriment.
 For example, a term providing for excessive cancellation charges or automatic loss of all upfront payments is likely to be unfair.
-However, a contract setting a higher price than another business will still be enforceable.

 The parties should deal with one another in a fair and open manner.
 Consumer terms need to be expressed clearly and in full, without hidden pitfalls.
-Any business bias terms should be brought to the consumer’s attention, instead of being concealed in the small print.
+Any terms clearly in the businesses’ favour should be brought to the consumer’s attention, instead of being concealed in the small print.
 Issues in this regard commonly arise in areas such as deposits, automatic rollover and contract cancellations.

 Certain terms will automatically be considered unfair, without needing to be questioned by the consumer.
-Attempts to exclude or restrict consumer’s statutory rights or legal remedies as well as attempts to limit liability for death or personal injury has been deemed unfair since the Act came into force on 1 October 2015 .
+For example, attempts to exclude or restrict consumer’s statutory rights or legal remedies as well as attempts to limit liability for death or personal injury are prohibited.

 If you contract with consumers and are concerned your contracts are not compliant with the law, please contact us and we’d be happy to help.